deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "*Yes sir."* They nodded, seeing and understanding what he was saying.

 "Right.
-This isn't the result we were hoping for today." he said, and saw them all nodding and thinking. "…But it was good enough.
+This isn't the result we were hoping for today." he said, and saw them all nodding and thinking. "...But it was good enough.
 Kovač!"

 The sergeant and a handful of other NCOs entered with parade precision, having been waiting as ordered, and the operators all straightened up as they saw the berets being carried on trays towards them, knowing what it meant.